 Smith said the state’s allegations against Fuller’s admission predate his knowledge of the case and that his argument for Fuller’s admission stem from his understand that Fuller is Waller’s “preferred counsel.”

-Barker denied the motion after hearing Smith and Gibson’s arguments, saying that even putting aside the state’s allegations, “I think Mr. Fuller not being here is enough to deny the motion.”
+Talley denied the motion after hearing Smith and Gibson’s arguments, saying that even putting aside the state’s allegations, “I think Mr. Fuller not being here is enough to deny the motion.”

-Barker also denied a continuance motion by Smith, stating that the motion would be “better in writing” for Carroll to review.
+Talley also denied a continuance motion by Smith, stating that the motion would be “better in writing” for Carroll to review.

 Waller’s trial is still currently set to begin August 2 based on all available court records.
 For the capital murder charge, he could face the death penalty or life in prison.